 Louisiana Maritime Law Attorneys

-Those in leadership positions onboard a commercial, namely the ship owners, are required to uphold a certain set of safety standards while conducting business.
+Those in leadership positions onboard a commercial vessel, namely the ship owners, are required to uphold a certain set of safety standards while conducting business.
 This is to ensure both the production of the ship as well as the safety of its employees.

 Three crucial aspects of the ship need to be maintained under maritime law:

 - Manning: This refers to the proper functioning of the staff onboard.
-The owners of the ship may be liable for injury if an accident occurs because of poor leadership, running a vessel that is understaffed, or failing to properly train the seamen onboard.
+The owners of the ship may be liable for injury if an accident occurs because of poor leadership, running a vessel that is understaffed, or failing to train the seamen onboard properly.

 - Equipping: This refers to the equipment used onboard the vessel to conduct its business.
 If the equipment is not properly maintained or is not provided, and this leads to an inuring accident, the ship owners may be responsible for damages.